alphagov/govuk-prototype-kit/docs/documentation/get-started/windows-installation-guide/before-you-install.md

 If it’s installed correctly, Git Bash will now show a version number starting with 10.

-## HTML text editor
+## Code editor

-You will need to download an HTML text editor to work on your prototype.
+You will need to download an code editor to work on your prototype.

-There are a number of free HTML text editors to choose from, like [Atom](https://atom.io/) or [Visual studio code](https://code.visualstudio.com/).
+There are a number of free code editors to choose from, like [Atom](https://atom.io/) or [Visual studio code](https://code.visualstudio.com/).

 **[Next install the Prototype Kit](/docs/get-started/windows-installation-guide/install-the-kit)**